 Dear Sir or Madam,

-I write to recommend Kien Hoang-le for admission to your MPhil / PhD programme.
+I write to recommend Kien Hoang-le for admission to your MRes / PhD programme.

 I have known Kien for approximately one year since he began working for me as a full-time research assistant on a project funded by the Nuffield Foundation.
 This is a very demanding project with a large project team (involving colleagues at Harvard, Warwick and Yale) and I was keen to hire only very competent and professional research assistants to the project.
 I was delighted to be able to hire Kien.
 Over the past year I have interacted with Kien at least weekly during project meetings, and have had many opportunities to see the quality of his work.

-Alejandro studied for his bachelor degree BSc Economics at Vietnam National University prior to embarking on the MSc Finance programme at Nottingham.
-Kien achieved a first class honours degree in his undergraduate study, and a distinction in his MSc Finance, including a distinction for his dissertation.
+Kien studied for his bachelor degree BSc Economics at Vietnam National University prior to embarking on the MSc Finance programme at Nottingham.
+Kien achieved a first class equivalent degree in his undergraduate study, and a distinction in his MSc Finance, including a distinction for his dissertation.

 Kien’s dissertation is an exceptional piece of work for an MSc Finance student.
 His research explores the impact of a long-term risk (pollution exposure) on mortgage credit costs in the U.S. housing market by utilising the Home Mortgage Disclosure Act (HMDA) and the Toxic Release Inventory (TRI) dataset.
 In the baseline result, the analysis identifies a modest premium in mortgage rate spreads for properties exposed to carcinogens, which is consistent with the impact of other long-term risks.